Gavin Newsom: Early life and education

 At Redwood High School in Larkspur, California, Newsom excelled athletically despite his academic struggles, graduating in 1985.
-He played basketball as a shooting guard and baseball as an outfielder, earning recognition on the cover of the Marin Independent Journal for his skills.
-His sister Hilary recalled lean Christmases when their mother warned them not to expect gifts, underscoring the family's financial strain.
-Tessa opened their home to foster children, a practice that Newsom has said instilled in him a lifelong commitment to public service.
-His father's habit of donating much of his income further tightened the family's finances, leading Newsom to take various jobs—such as washing cars and working at a local deli—during high school to help out.
+He played basketball as a shooting guard and baseball as an outfielder.
+Tessa opened their home to foster children.
+Newsom's sister Hilary recalled lean Christmases when their mother warned them not to expect gifts, underscoring the family's financial strain.
+Newsom wrote in a later memoir that the family would receive luxurious gifts from the Gettys, which he and his sister pretended not to like so their mother could return them for store credit.
+Nevertheless, the children also accompanied the Gettys on expensive trips, such as a hot-air balloon safari and a meeting with King Juan Carlos I of Spain.
+Newsom's father's habit of donating much of his income further tightened the family's finances, leading Newsom to take jobs such as washing cars and working at a local deli during high school.

 Newsom enrolled at Santa Clara University on a partial baseball scholarship, graduating in 1989 with a Bachelor of Science in political science.
+His application to the university was supported by letters of recommendation from former California governor Jerry Brown and a member of the school's Board of Regents.
 He tried out for the baseball team during his first two years but underwent elbow surgery in late 1985—later revealed as a procedure to repair a torn ulnar collateral ligament—ending his varsity aspirations.
-He has credited the university's Jesuit education with fostering his independent thinking and skepticism of conventional wisdom.
-During his junior year, Newsom spent a semester studying abroad in Rome, Italy, an experience he called "eye-opening" in a 2019 speech, exposing him to global perspectives that influenced his political career.
+He has credited the university's Jesuit education for influencing his worldview.
+During his junior year, Newsom spent a semester studying abroad in Rome, Italy, an experience he called "eye-opening" in a 2019 speech.